 - what the philosophy or mission statement is

-You should try to get your hands on everything they print - brooches, registration forms, copies of mission statements, annual reports [if available], customer mail outs [including back issues] feature.
+You should try to get your hands on everything they post online and in print – brochures, copies of mission statements, annual reports [if available], email blasts [including back issues] industry features, etc.

-A visit to the library could be worthwhile here.
+A visit to the public or college or university library could be worthwhile here.

-Explain to library and that you want to find information about this particular organization.
+Explain to the library and that you want to find information about this particular organization.

-Frequently they will be able to access an appropriate database that is not available on public internet.
+Frequently they will be able to access an appropriate database that is not available to the public online.

 Many libraries have specialist business research personnel who can uncover a lot of quality information very quickly.

-Depending on the organization, you could simply phone them up and tell him you are preparing for a interview with the company and you wanted to obtain some information in the form of printed literature etc. that would help you get to know them better.
+Depending on the organization, you could simply phone them up and tell him you are preparing for an interview with the company and you wanted to obtain some information in the form of printed literature, etc. that would help you get to know them better.

 This type of request will normally work in your favor.